ceph/ceph/doc/start/quick-start.rst

 Add a Configuration File
 ------------------------

-Modify the contents of the following configuration file such that ``localhost`` is the actual host name, and the monitor IP address is the actual IP address of the host (i.e., not 127.0.0.1).Then, copy the contents of the modified configuration file and save it to ``/etc/ceph/ceph.conf``.
+Execute ``hostname`` on the command line to retrieve the name of your host.
+Then, replace ``{localhost}`` in the sample configuration file with your host name.
+Execute ``ifconfig`` on the command line to retrieve the IP address of your host.
+Then, replace ``{ip-address}`` with the IP address of your host.
+Finally, copy the contents of the modified configuration file and save it to ``/etc/ceph/ceph.conf``.
 This file will configure Ceph to operate a monitor,  two OSD daemons and one metadata server on your local machine.

 .. literalinclude:: ceph.conf
    :language: ini